dgwyer/wp-react-plugin/README.md

 ## To Do (link these to issues)

-- Get https to work.
-GH-5
+- Get https to work. (issue #5)
-- Find a way to enqueue development or production scripts more effectively.
-GH-6
+- Find a way to enqueue development or production scripts more effectively. (issue #6)

 ## Contributions Welcome!